sysgears/pinyarn/README.md

   - `.pinyarn.json` - configuration file with URLs and GitHub access tokens having public_repo permission

 GitHub access tokens used only when you use unreleased Yarn 2 version from GitHub Actions build artifacts.
-You can generate your own list of GitHub access tokens, the only requirement to them is that they have `public_repo` permission. `.yarnrc.js` will pick the token from the list at random each time it will be needed to lower down chance of GitHub request throttling.
+You can generate your own list of GitHub access tokens, the only requirement to them is that they have `public_repo` permission.
+Please note that each token must be split into two or more pieces to prevent GitHub to autorevoke it. `.yarnrc.js` will pick the token from the list at random each time it will be needed to lower down chance of GitHub request throttling.

 `pinyarn` modifies your `.yarnrc.yml` by setting `yarnPath` to point to `.pinyarn.js`.
 Each time Yarn is run it launches the script pointed to by `yarnPath`. `.pinyarn.js` thus receives the control first and checks whether correct version of Yarn and plugins have been downloaded and if not downloads them, removes incorrect versions if any and